 The Surprising Truth About What Motivates Us

-Most people believe that the best way to motivate is with rewards like money-the carrot-and-stick approach.
-That's a mistake, says Daniel H. Pink in Drive.
-In this provocative and persuasive new book, he asserts that the secret to high performance and satisfaction-at work, at school, and at home-is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.
+Most people believe that the best way to motivate is with rewards like money—the carrot-and-stick approach.
+That's a mistake, says Daniel H. Pink (author of the forthcoming book To Sell Is Human: The Surprising Truth About Motivating Others).
+In this provocative and persuasive new book, he asserts that the secret to high performance and satisfaction-at work, at school, and at home—is the deeply human need to direct our own lives, to learn and create new things, and to do better by ourselves and our world.

 In the middle of the last century, two young scientists conducted experiments that should have changed the world— but did not.
 Harry F. Harlow was a professor of psychology at the University of Wisconsin who, in the 1940s, established one of the world’s first laboratories for studying primate behavior.
 One day in 1949, Harlow and two colleagues gathered eight rhesus monkeys for a two- week experiment on learning.
 The researchers devised a simple mechanical puzzle like the one pictured on the next page.
 Solving it required three steps: pull out the vertical pin, undo the hook, and lift the hinged cover.
 Pretty easy for you and me, far more challenging for a thirteen- pound lab monkey.